taylorcjohn/utfa/README.md

 `python3 utfa.py...`

-or via a copy or symbolic link with a different name if `utfa.py` is just too many character to type (it's too many for me...)
+or via a copy or symbolic link with a different name if `utfa.py` is just too many characters to type (it's too many for me...)

 **Module imports**